gyorokpeter/puzzle_solutions/aoc/2024/day17.md

 ```q
     nodes:select from nodes where all each matchVal~''toMatch[;;1];
 ```
-Finally we drop all the extra columns and only keep the sequences and constraionts:
+Finally we drop all the extra columns and only keep the sequences and constraints:
 ```q
     nodes:select seq, constr from nodes
 ```